-This aggression will not stand, man.
 We wanted to take a deeper dive into hygrometer placement to help buyers better evaluate humidors.
-Otherwise, they will be fighting an uphill battle against a structural root cause–not user error.
+Otherwise, you will fight an uphill battle against a structural root cause – not user error.

 The Importance of Hygrometers for Humidors

-With a hygrometer, you can dial-in the right humidity levels by adding solution to increase humidity, or by following a series of steps to lower your humidor humidity.
-Hygrometers on humidors come in two different forms–digital or analog–and you should be able to tell which one your humidor has by look alone: a digital screen or a physical needle.
-We’ll discuss these two types in more depth later, but one they share one key similarity: if they aren’t able to take an isolated reading of the internal humidity levels of your humidor, you won’t get a good reading.
+Hygrometers on humidors come in two different forms–digital or analog–and you should be able to determine yours by whether it has a digital screen or a physical needle.
+We discuss these two types in more depth later, but they share one key similarity: if they aren’t able to take an isolated reading of the internal humidity levels of your humidor, you won’t get a good reading.

-And, without an accurate humidity reading, you’re out of luck controlling how your cigars are stored.
+Without an accurate humidity reading, you’re out of luck controlling how your cigars are stored.

 Where Is the Hygrometer Located on My Humidor?